Teaching and learning are two sides of the same coin. They are different but related. The activities in the former result in the latter.

 Lesson: Functional Verbs (Modals 1)

 Every single thing in life has its functions.
 Do you know that a car has its functions?
 A computer has its functions and each part of the body has functions.
-So also, the verbs have functions, especially modal verbs.
+So also, verbs have functions, especially modal verbs.

 Modal auxiliaries are used to express or perform certain functions.
 Consider the functions below.